AMWA-TV/is-04/docs/Controllers.md

 #### API Common Keys

-Controllers SHOULD follow the requirements for common APi keys specified in the [IS-04 APIs: Common Keys](APIs%20-%20Common%20Keys.md) document including the requirements regarding [use of URNs](APIs%20-%20Common%20Keys.md#use-of-urns).
+Controllers SHOULD follow the requirements for common API keys specified in the [IS-04 APIs: Common Keys](APIs%20-%20Common%20Keys.md) document including the requirements regarding [use of URNs](APIs%20-%20Common%20Keys.md#use-of-urns).

 #### Error Codes & Responses